Dane De La Rosa

 Dane David De La Rosa (born February 1, 1983) is an American former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Tampa Bay Rays and the Los Angeles Angels of Anaheim.

 Career

 Prior to playing professionally, De La Rosa attended Elsinore High School in Wildomar, California and then Riverside Community College.

-Texas Rangers

-He was originally drafted in the 34th round of the 2001 amateur draft by Texas Rangers, however he opted to go to college instead.
+De La Rosa was originally drafted in the 34th round of the 2001 Major League Baseball draft by the Texas Rangers, however he opted to go to college instead.

 New York Yankees

 He was then drafted by the New York Yankees in the 24th round of the 2002 amateur draft and began his professional career the following season.

 He played for the GCL Yankees in 2003, going 0–0 with a 3.00 ERA in five games (one start), striking out 12 and allowing only five hits in nine innings.
 In 2004, he pitched for the GCL Yankees and Staten Island Yankees, going a combined 2–0 with a 2.75 ERA in 15 games (one start).
 Despite posting a sub-3.00 ERA, he was released by the Yankees after the 2004 season.